 Bernard Tyers is an independent interaction designer and user researcher.
 He is interested in privacy and applying user-centred design to usable security.
 He is a long-time supporter of the Open Rights Group, Tor and free software projects.

 Jack Grigg is a core developer of the I2P anonymity network and lead developer of I2P Android.
 He has a keen interest in privacy and anonymity research, and enjoys helping other developers create privacy-respecting software.
-He is also a budding UX enthusiast.
-In his non-spare time, Jack has been completing a PhD in Applied Physics at Lincoln University, New Zealand.
+He is also a budding UX enthusiast and holds a PhD in Applied Physics from Lincoln University, New Zealand.